thepseudocodeus/cybersecurity-portfolio/THESIS_IDEAv0.0.2.md

 6. Bibliography
 - [] TODO: update with additional sources

 Taleb, N. N. (2012).
 Antifragile: Things That Gain from Disorder.
-(Justifies the goal of gaining from shocks).

 Hubbard, D. W. (2016).
 How to Measure Anything in Cybersecurity Risk.
-(Provides the statistical basis for quantification).

 Akerlof, G. A. (1970).
 The Market for "Lemons".
-(Explains the information asymmetry we are solving).

 Armstrong, J. (2003).
 Making Reliable Distributed Systems in the Presence of Software Errors.
-(The basis for the Elixir/OTP fault-tolerance layer).